eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 + skill set:
 	- Experience with orchestration and build systems, such as Kubernetes, OpenShift, or Bazel.
 	- Join a team of passionate developers working with modern web development technologies: Java, Spring, Typescript, React, Cypress, next.js, Kubernetes, Bazel.
++ Experience with at least one of the job schedulers such as LSF, SLURM, Mesos/Marathon, Kubernetes, Docker Swarm
++ Experience with containers – Docker, Clear Containers, rkt
++ Some experience working with and implementing DevOps solutions including but not limited to Python, Ansible, Docker/Containers, Kubernetes and datacenter deployments
 + skill set:
 	- BLAH.
 + skill set: